PUBLICATIONS

 Science has always been Helena’s favorite subject and she has always wanted to write a series of pieces about women in science.
 She interviewed veterinarian Margo Wixson and it was fun because Dr. Wixson really told Helena as much gross stuff as possible about the ins-and-outs of being a veterinarian.
 One thing that is very important about this piece is that it covers at length the process Helena went through before she interviewed someone.
 She wanted to write out that process so that other girls can become scholars too.

 Donato-Sapp, H. (2019).
 Future me thanks you.
-Original Poem Created for Designated Conference Poet of the National Institutes for Historically Underserved Students.
+Original Poem Created for being named Poet of The National Institutes for Historically Underserved Students.
 West Virginia University Parkersburg.
 Invited Presenter, Parkersburg, WV, November 7-9, 2019.

 Donato-Sapp, H. (2018).
 The hate of segregation and the love of integration [linocut, ink on paper].
 Brown v.
 Board of Education Historical Site Museum, Topeka, KS.